homebrewedsec/seguri.io/_events/BlueTeamCon2024.md

 ### Book a Meeting

-If you’d like to schedule a dedicated time to speak with us during BlueTeamCon, feel free to [contact us](https://seguri.io/contact) in advance.
+If you’d like to schedule a dedicated time to speak with us during BlueTeamCon, feel free to <a title="Contact Seguri" href="https://seguri.io/contact/">Contct Us</a> in advance.
 We can arrange a time that fits into your schedule, ensuring you get the most out of your experience at the event.

 ## Why Attend BlueTeamCon?